markosluzardo/GettingCleaningData/README.md

 - Removed derived variables
 - Renamed variable descriptions

+There are 10299 records and 21 variables covering accelerometer (which has gravitational and body motion components) and gyroscope data in a triaxial (X-Y-Z) configuration.

 The file `ucihardataset2.txt` is produced after a summary operation computing the mean of the variables, grouped by subject and activity type.

 CodeBook